How to teach typing

 Can children with specific learning difficulties learn typing?
 More importantly, should they?
 Yes and yes!
 Being able to use a computer at school is one of the most important accommodations for students with dysgraphia and dyspraxia who struggle to write by hand.
 For students who have a vision impairment, keyboarding is an essential skill, and for dyslexic individuals learning how to type can help improve reading and spelling ability when a phonics-driven approach is used.

 Even children with ADHD can benefit as it helps them focus their attention and develop strong spelling skills.
-Touch-type Read and Spell is very carefully structured to make students feel and be successful from the very beginning, and this is very motivating and good for self-esteem.
+Touch-type Read and Spell is carefully structured to make students feel and be successful from the very beginning, and this is very motivating and good for self-esteem.

 Typing programs